sakaki-/sakaki-tools/README.md

   * This package provides various useful tools for manipulating the EFI secure boot variables.
 It is no longer required as a more modern version has become available in the main Gentoo tree.
 * **app-crypt/staticgpg**
   * A simple ebuild, derived from **app-crypt/gnupg** version 1.4.16, which creates a statically linked, no-pinentry version of **gpg**(1) suitable for use in an initramfs context.
 It can safely be installed beside a standard 2.x version of **app-crypt/gnupg** (which isn't SLOTted).
 Deploys its executable to _/usr/bin/staticgpg_.
 A placeholder manpage is included.
+* **sys-apps/coreboot-utils**
+  * This package provides a few utilities from the coreboot project, specifically `ifdtool` to parse and modify flash dumps of Intel firmware and (on `amd64` only) `intelmetool` to query the status of the Intel Management Engine.

 ## Installation